We Ship Worldwide

 Limited edition and now discontinued, the multicolor monogram was originally offered in 2003.
 It was a special collaboration between Louis Vuitton and artist Takashi Murakami, inspired by bright summer tropical colors.

-This is why the LV monogram on the bag is rainbow colored.
-The bags are increasingly rare and can only be bought through the resale designer handbag market, with their price only increasing over time, making this an excellent collector’s item and asset..
+The limited edition bags are increasingly rare and can only be bought through the resale designer handbag market or auction houses, with their price increasing over time, making this an excellent collector’s item and asset!

 Pictured: The multicolor monogram LV Speedy designed by Takashi Murakami.
-It is easily one of Louis Vuitton's most eye-catching designs of all time.
+It is easily one of Louis Vuitton's most eye-catching designs of all time, and a popular forgery.

 Damier Monogram:

 Next is another signature Louis Vuitton style: the Damier or “checkerboard” canvas.
 You will likely come across this style in Damier Ebene (brown/black canvas) or Damier Azur (white/blue canvas).
-You can also find it in other colors like graphite.
+You can also find it in other colors such as graphite.

 Many women choose to carry the Damier print bags because they make a more subtle statement than the logo-covered monogram, but the material itself is the same.
 The Damier bags make for great everyday-carry bags, however it is important to note that the Damier Azur will show scuffs and scratches more easily due to its white overlay.